17 Easy Onigiri Recipes (No Nori Seaweed!)

 Salmon and sesame seeds onigiri without nori seaweed on a plate with ingredients.

-How to prepare: Add 2 tbsp of salmon flakes and 2 tsp of sesame seeds to your rice and mix.
+HOW TO PREPARE: Add 2 tablespoons of salmon flakes and 2 teaspoons of sesame seeds to your rice and mix.

 Scrambled egg onigiri without nori seaweed on a plate with ingredients.

-How to prepare: Put the beaten egg in a bowl, cover it with plastic wrap, and microwave for 40 seconds.
-Add 1 tbsp of mayo and mix.
+HOW TO PREPARE: Put the beaten egg in a bowl, cover it with plastic wrap, and microwave for 30 to 40 seconds.
+Add 1 tablespoon of mayo and mix.
 Add the egg mixture to your rice and mix.

 Cheese and shiso onigiri without nori seaweed on a plate with ingredients.

-How to prepare: Chop 1 ounce/30g cheese and two shiso leaves into small pieces, add to your rice, and mix.
+HOW TO PREPARE: Chop cheese (as much as you like) and a few shiso leaves into small pieces.
+Add to your rice and mix.

 Shiso